-4.2.2.1 Measurement principle
+4.2.2.I MEASUREMENT PRINCIPLE

-TORQUE AND ROTATION MEASUREMENT To apply torque $T_y$ between the two mobile parts of the flexible joint, a known "linear" force $F_x$ can be applied instead at a certain distance h with respect to the rotation point.
+Torque and Rotation measurement.
+To apply torque $T_y$ between the two mobile parts of the flexible joint, a known "linear" force $F_x$ can be applied instead at a certain distance h with respect to the rotation point.
 In this case, the equivalent applied torque can be estimated from equation (4.9).
 Note that the application point of the force should be sufficiently far from the rotation axis such that the resulting bending motion is much larger than the displacement due to shear.
 Such effects are studied in Section 4.2.2.2.